synthesized-io/insight/docs/core/user_guide/multitable.rst

 ===================

 Synthesized supports generating synthetic data from two tables that are related with a primary and foreign key constraint.
-With the ``TwoTableSynthesizer`` class, it is possible to:
+With the :class:`~synthesized.complex.TwoTableSynthesizer` class, it is possible to:

 1. Keep the referential integrity between two tables, i.e the primary and foreign keys can be joined.
 2. Maintain the distribution of foreign key counts in the case of a one-to-many relationship.